SAP-samples/teched2022-DA261/exercises/business_app_studio/ex1/README.md

     ![](images/workspace.png)

-3. Once the development space status has changed to running, it can be opened by clicking on name of the development space.
+3. Once the development space status has changed to running, it can be opened by clicking on the name of the development space.

     ![](images/started.png)